LCOGT/lcogtsnpipe/manual.md

     * The most likely failure mode is that there are not enough stars between the catalog and the image.
 You can visually check this by:
         * Openning DS9
         * running ```-s zcat -i```
+        * if not enough stars are found, then "no calibration: FILTER" is printed to the screen and only the last file is displayed in DS9.
+You can run this file by file using the --id option described under [Broadly used options](#Broadly-used-options)
+        * if enough stars are found, this also displays a plot calibrated_mag - instrumental_mag vs color.
+Each point is a star being used to calculate the zero point.
+Green are accepted, red are excluded by some automatic sigma-clipping.
+You can toggle each point by clicking on it if you don’t like the automatic rejection.
 * **How to fix this step if the image looks ok but the zcat step failed**

 ### Generate instrumental magnitudes using psf photometry